 - Killer Frost having a full Darth Vader moment when Zoom's attempt to kill Jesse gets her to turn on him for good.
 She holds him back as the others escape, knowing full well that she can't keep it up for long and faces a very painful death when he gets out of it.

 - Team Flash finally getting one over on Zoom: By episode's end, they've escaped Earth-2 with Jesse, meaning Zoom no longer has leverage over Harry.
 They also manage to seal the last remaining breach, so Zoom cannot travel back to Earth-1 (for the moment, anyway).
-Unfortunately, Zoom gets the last laugh when he kills what would be revealed to basically be himself.

 Episode 15: King Shark

 - Just the fact that King Shark is back at all.
-He was originally only meant to be an impressive (and expensive) bit of CG work by the crew and a chance to show off how cool Harry is.
-However positive fan reception has now Retconned his supposed death so that he can be the villain of his own episode.
+He was originally only meant to be an impressive (and expensive) bit of CGI work by the crew and a chance to show off how cool Harry is.
+However, positive fan reception has now Retconned his supposed death so that he can be the villain of his own episode.
 And he still looks as good as ever.

 - Joe West, seeing King Shark in his house, shoots at the nigh-invulnerable fish-man.
 It may not have done more than distract him, but given what this thing has done to government-trained agents, that takes a LOT of guts.

 - Barry and King Shark's aquatic battle, which Barry wins by electrifying the water, finishing the beast off with a lightning throw.